Chemmart Sertraline Tablets

 Your doctor or pharmacist will tell you how much of this medicine you should take.
 This will depend on your condition and whether you are taking any other medicines.

-The usual starting dose for sertraline is one 50 mg tablet each day.
+The usual starting dose is one 50 mg tablet each day.
 The dose can be increased gradually up to 200 mg a day if necessary.

 How to take it

 Swallow the tablets with a full glass of water.